nirvana1314/STDownloader/README.md

 # STDownloader
-a frame for download file
+a framework for download file